Order now, get prices:

 A hash database does not ship with X-Ways Forensics.
 By default, an internal hash database found in the subfolder \HashDB of the installation folder will be automatically activated in X-Ways Forensics.

-The program MPlayer can be used in X-Ways Forensics and X-Ways Investigator to watch and extract JPEG pictures from video files since v14.8.
+MPlayer The program MPlayer can be used in X-Ways Forensics and X-Ways Investigator to watch and extract JPEG pictures from video files since v14.8.
 It is expected in the subfolder \mplayer of the installation folder.
-The separate codec package should be extracted to the subfolder \codecs of the MPlayer installation.

 Required Non-Shipped Files